Dpdl-io/DpdlEngine/README.md

 ### Embedding other programming languages

-Other programming languages can be easily integrated in Dpdl via a dedicated plug-in interface and configuration.
+Other programming languages or natural language interpreters can be easily integrated in Dpdl via a dedicated plug-in interface and configuration.
 Please feel free to suggest your opinion on the
 'Discussion' section on the DpdlEngine GitHub repository

 ## Supported Platforms